 “Well, it’s hard not to when almost every one of the stations were playing it.
 I’m going to beat Zai Zai up soon if the song keeps playing.”

 “If you get to meet him ever,” Chen Yi pointed out.

 “And it isn’t Zai Zai’s fault,” Qiao Qiao reminded him.

 “Oh yeah, that’s right,” Ehlo agreed, nodding.
 “It’s your fault!”

 “Of course, it’s your fault.
 If you didn’t suggest that thing, then we wouldn’t be sitting here thinking of the irony.
-And he better have a good explanation for blaming himself when I get there.”
+And he better has a good explanation for blaming himself when I get there.”
 Ehlo was referring to Jacky with the last phrase.

-After he said that, he circled around and got in on the driver side.
+After he said that, he circled around and got in on the driver’s side.
 Angela turned to give them a look before getting in on the passenger side.
 Wallace followed suit and got in the back.
-Yes, they had taken two cars–as far as their resident was concerned, with Jacky going with Qiao Qiao earlier.
+Yes, they had taken two cars–as far as their residence was concerned, with Jacky going with Qiao Qiao earlier.
 Qiao Qiao had no choice but follow Chen Yi and Achel to Chen Yi’s car.